 But not completely.

-When Rufus approached and asked me he was looking for an assistant, it was the first time he personally asked for my help.
+When he approached and told me he was looking for a new secretary, it was the first time he asked for my help.
 I didn’t want to let him down.
-So I recommended him someone I personally knew, who I was confident would be great for the job.
-And it wasn’t in sense nepotism since Zoey Curtis is my sister’s best friend.
+So, I recommended him a person I knew who was confident and can handle the task, which was Julian Hawksley himself.
+And the job was obviously second.
+It wasn’t in sense nepotism since Zoey Curtis was my sister’s best friend.

 A year later, I’m proud to secretly say I was partly the match-maker of my boss and his girlfriend.

-And like on cue, bright an early as always, the lovers exited the elevator at seven in the morning.
+And on cue, bright and early as always, the lovers exited the elevator.
 Their glowing smile greeted me as they approached the reception desk.

 “Morning, Amy,” Zoey said, while Julian nodded in greeting.

 “Good morning, Zoey.
-Mr. Hawksley,” I greeted towards the two.
+Mr. Hawksley,” I greeted calmly.
 “How was your weekend?
 Did you manage to get some rest?”
-I inquired to Zoey.
+I lightly interrogated, trying to gauge what I missed.

 “We did,” Zoey beamed and coyly peered at Julian, giving him a flirty wink.